-As a child he attended the Kaiser Wilhelm II Realschule in Gottingen and the Oberrealschule in Kassel.
+In 1890, he began school in Berlin.
+From 1892-1902, he attended the Kaiser Wilhelm II Realschule in Gottingen and the Oberrealschule in Kassel.
 It was there that he first began to write poetry, short stories, and plays, often engaging in student-run productions.
 It was during this period that he first began to seriously explore the world of theater and writing.
-He studied German and English literature at the Georg August-Universitat in Gottingen until April 1902 and then the Universitat Leipzig from April 1903 until March 1908.
+He studied German and English literature at the Georg August-Universitat in Gottingen for two semesters, and then at the Universitat Leipzig from April 1903 until March 1908.
+His first published novel, "Der Phantast" debuted in 1905, and he continuously wrote plays and poetry throughout his academic career.
 Upon graduation, he became the dramaturg, or literary advisor, of the renowned Barnowsky Theaters in Berlin from 1909-1924.
-Like many others his age, Berstl took leave from his job in the theater from 1916-1918 to fight in the German army during World War I, but returned when the war was over.
-His brother Willi also fought in World War I, and was a prisoner of war in Great Britain until around 1919.
-From 1924-1936, Berstl worked as dramaturg for the Berlin Gustav Kiepenheuer Theaters.
-During this period, Berstl wrote two of his most well-known plays: "Chu the Sinner" and "Dover-Calais."
-This was an especially productive period in Berstl's career, and both of these major works became popular outside of Germany; "Dover-Calais" was even made into a film.
+Julius' father passed away on 1913 November 10 at the age of 55.
+He was married on 1914 April 2 to Hedwig Dorothea Lisbeth (Elizabeth) Koch, a theater actress (born on 1890 February 10), and on 1914 November 11 their only child, Norbert Berstl, was born.